stuerp/foo_vis_spectrum_analyzer/docs/README.md

 `Horizontal alignment`

-Determines the horizontal alignment of a graph within its bounds.
+Determines the horizontal alignment of a graph within its bounds (taking into account any space used by the X axis).

+- *Near* aligns the visualization with the near side of the graph (aka the *left* edge when using normal orientation).
+- *Center* centers the visualization in the graph area.
+- *Far* aligns the visualization with the far side of the graph (aka the *right* edge when using normal orientation).
+- *Fit* makes the visualization use the full horizontal the graph area.

 `Flip horizontally`